Carpal tunnel syndrome

 Complementary and Alternative Therapies

-Supplements and complementary therapies should only be used under the supervision of a qualified practitioner.
+You should only use supplements and complementary therapies under the supervision of a qualified practitioner.
 Some dietary supplements, herbs, or CAM treatments can potentially interfere with conventional medicines.
 Keep all providers informed regarding any therapies you may be considering.

 Following these nutritional tips may help reduce symptoms: